cloudflare/bpftools/README.md

 =========

 Here you can find a set of tool for analyzing and processing of pcap traffic dumps.
-The aim of this tool is to help creating a BPF rule that will match (and drop) malicious traffic.
+The aim of this tool is to help creating BPF rules that will match (and drop) malicious traffic.

 To run these scripts you will need: